Hamlet & The Misfit: What was Flannery O'Connor Thinking?

 So given the fact that nonviolent resistance (satyagraha) eventually worked for Gandhi, why do so many Shakespeare scholars and critics assume that giving Fortinbras his dying voice is a terrible decision for Hamlet?

-Well, it makes sense that they'd want a wiser leader for Denmark rather than a Fortinbras who is described as a kind of warrior-prince and insurgent leader.
+Well, it makes sense that they'd want a wiser leader for Denmark rather than a Fortinbras who is described as a kind of warrior-prince and insurgent leader (tho' he also bears a striking resemblance to Jephthah as well, as I've argued elsewhere on this blog).
 Maybe they assume that Fortinbras is incapable of having a character arc, incapable of growth or development?

 Also, any hope that a gift of the kingdom to Fortinbras might make a difference seems perhaps a foolish thing to believe in, like nonviolent resistance and loving one's enemies.
 It often fails, or at least it seems to fail many times before it ever succeeds.
 People who love their enemies frequently get let down.
 Nonviolent protesters get arrested, beaten, killed.